pterodactyl/documentation/tutorials/creating_ssl_certificates.md

 ### DNS challenge

-DNS challenge requires you to create a new TXT DNS record to verify domain ownership.
+DNS challenge requires you to create a new TXT DNS record to verify domain ownership, instead of having to expose port 80.
 The instructions are displayed when you run the certbot command below.

 ```bash
 certbot -d example.com --manual --preferred-challenges dns certonly